mderie/gabuzomeu/README.md

 5) PUMP ==> PUMP appartment // Replace peak ? or read ?-)
 6) DUMP (or BUMP) ==> DUMP appartment (add support for DUMP constant ?) // Replace write !-)

-7) To be combined into one MOVE keyword since two arrow parts can't share the same apparment !!!
+7) To be combined into one LIFT keyword since two arrow parts can't share the same apparment !!!
 MORE ==> MORE appartment // Travel from the current bird to the next one using MEU as source (may raise exception) LESS ==> LESS appartment // Travel from the current bird to the previous one using GA as target (may raise exception)